Our pre-arrival checklist will make your journey to York as easy as possible.

 Remember that if you're travelling from outside the European Economic Area (EEA) and bring more than €10,000 in cash or travellers cheques, you will need to declare the amount at UK customs control.

-If you are a European Economic Area national, you must obtain a European Health Insurance Card (EHIC) in your country of residence before travelling to the UK.
-A European Health Insurance Card (EHIC) enables you to qualify for NHS (National Health Service) care on the same basis as a UK national.
+If you are an EU citizen, studying in the UK for six months or less, you must obtain a European Health Insurance Card (EHIC) in your country of residence before travelling to the UK.
+This card enables you to qualify for free NHS care for the duration of your stay (up to six months).

-It is important to keep these close to you.
+It is important to keep your medication close to you.
 You may face problems without confirmation of medicinal intent.

 Arriving in York

-For help with accommodation, see our accommodation information for international students.
+Accommodation must be arranged prior to travelling to the UK.
+For help, see our accommodation information for international students.

 If you want to live off campus, see our advice on finding somewhere to live in the private sector.